James "Rowand" Burgess Diary, 1914-1915

 Saturday Oct 3.
 Fine and very warm.
 I was not in the office to-day but went out to Uncle Alfred's.
 We were hauling in corn in the

 morning and part of the afternoon after which Edgar and I did some chopping with the engine while Arthur and Uncle Alfred continued the corn.
 I returned home a little after 4 p.m.
 Jessie and Isabel and Miss.
-Lurrie were in town this afternoon.
+Currie were in town this afternoon.

 there went sunday.

-Monday October 5, fine and warm noble almost well though still week.
+Monday October 5, fine and warm.
+Noble almost well though still week.
 I was at the library and took out two books and a magazine.

 Tuesday October 6 fine and warm

-Wednesday October 7 fine and warm.{Yara Fair?} is being held to-day.
-I got a suit of cloth at MY Meray to try on.
+Wednesday October 7 fine and warm.
+Tara Fair is being held to-day.
+I got a suit of cloth at McGillevray's to try on.

 Thurday October 8 fine and warm with rain in the morning